-In accordance with AASB 2 Share Based Payments, the fair value of share based payments (SBP) is determined at the date of grant.
+i) In accordance with AASB 2 Share-Based Payments (SBP), the fair value of SBP is determined at the date of grant.
 Options have been valued using the Black-Scholes option pricing model.
 Performance rights have been valued at the share price on grant date.
 The value per option and per performance right on grant date was \$0.301 and \$0.50 respectively.
 SBP expense is allocated to each period evenly over the period from grant date to vesting date.
 The value disclosed is the portion of SBP expense recognised as an expense in each reporting period.
-The negative expenses represent a reversal due to service condition not being met.

-SBP for Mr Stirzaker, Mr Hiller and Mr Thomson in the current financial year are attributable as follows: 70% (2022: 99%) of their total SBP is the value ascribed to their deferred conditional consideration for the transaction whereby the Company acquired its 70% equity interest in MUM.
-The remaining 30% (2022: 1%) forms part of their remuneration for services as directors of the Company.
+SBP for Mr Stirzaker, Mr Hiller and Mr Thomson in the current financial year are attributable as follows: 88% (2023: 70%) of their total SBP is the value ascribed to their deferred conditional consideration for the transaction whereby the Company acquired its 70% equity interest in MUM.
+The remaining 12% (2023: 30%) forms part of their remuneration for services as directors of the Company.
 All SBP for Mr Odendaal and Mr van Heerden forms part of their remuneration for services as a director of the Company.

-ii) Represents remuneration from 27 May 2022 to 30 June 2022 as non-executive director.

-iii) Represents remuneration from 1 July 2021 to 26 May 2022 as managing director.
+- ii) Represents remuneration from 1 January 2024 to 30 June 2024 as non-executive chairman. - iii) Represents remuneration from 10 June 2024 to 30 June 2024 as non-executive director. - iv) Represents remuneration from 1 July 2023 to 10 June 2024 as non-executive director.